-This is an initial public offering of shares of common stock of Dun & Bradstreet Holdings, Inc. All of the 65,750,000 shares of common stock are being sold by us.
+This is an initial public offering of shares of common stock of Dun & Bradstreet Holdings, Inc. All of the by us.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price per share will be between \$19.00 and \$21.00.
-We have applied to have our common stock listed on the New York Stock Exchange ("NYSE") under the symbol "DNB."
+It is currently estimated that the initial public offering price per share will be between \$ and \$.
+We intend to apply to have our common stock listed on the New York Stock Exchange ("NYSE") under the symbol "DNB."

-Following this offering and the concurrent private placement, affiliates of the Investor Consortium (as defined on page 2 of this prospectus) are expected to hold approximately 66.1% of the voting power of our outstanding common stock, or 64.6%, if the underwriters' option to purchase additional shares is fully exercised, assuming an initial public offering price of \$20.00 per share (the midpoint of the price range set forth above).
+Following this offering and the concurrent private placement, affiliates of the Investor Consortium (as defined on page 2 of this prospectus) are expected to hold approximately % of the voting power of our outstanding common stock, or %, if the underwriters' option to purchase additional shares is fully exercised, assuming an initial public offering price of \$ per share (the midpoint of the price range set forth above).
+In connection with the offering, we intend to enter into a voting agreement with the members of the Investor Consortium pursuant to which certain members of the Investor Consortium will be able to designate one or more directors so long as such member and its affiliates holds at least 50% of the number of shares of common stock it held at the closing of this offering and the concurrent private placement and will be able to determine the size of our board of directors.
 As a result, the Investor Consortium may be able to designate a majority of the board of directors even if they own less than 50% of the voting power of our common stock.
 As a result, the Investor Consortium will be able to exercise significant voting influence over fundamental and significant corporate matters and transactions.
 Therefore, we will qualify as a "controlled company" within the meaning of the corporate governance rules of the NYSE.
 See "Risk Factors-Risks Related to Our Initial Public Offering and Ownership of Our Common Stock," "Management-Director Independence and Controlled Company Exemption" and "Principal Stockholders."

-DNB Holdco, LLC, a subsidiary of one of the existing members of the Investor Consortium, Black Knight InfoServ, LLC, a subsidiary of one of the existing members of the Investor Consortium, and CC Star Holdings, LP, a subsidiary of one of the existing members of the Investor Consortium, have each entered into an agreement with us pursuant to which they have agreed to purchase \$200.0 million, \$100.0 million, respectively, of our common stock in a private placement at a price per share equal to 98.5% of the initial public offering price.
+Cannae Holdings, LLC, a subsidiary of one of the existing members of the Investor Consortium, has entered into an agreement with us pursuant to which it has agreed to purchase \$ million of our common stock in a private placement at a price per share equal to the initial public offering price.
 This transaction is contingent upon, and is scheduled to close immediately subsequent to, the closing of this offering.

 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 28 to read about factors you should consider before buying shares of our common stock.
+See "Risk Factors" beginning on page 26 to read about factors you should consider before buying shares of our common stock.